We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What type of mattress is best for side sleepers who are prone to pain?

 Side sleepers are more likely to have pressure points in their shoulders, back, and hips, so mattresses that offer support, pressure relief, and contour are recommended.
-Hybrid mattresses are one type that has all of these qualities.
+Hybrid mattresses are one type that has all these qualities.

 If you’re a side sleeper, finding a mattress that supports spine alignment while cushioning your shoulder and neck is important.